 Christmas In Thailand: Feast

-Still thinking it can’t be fun during Christmas holidays in Thailand?
+Still thinking it can’t be fun during Christmas in Thailand?
 Well, it’s time you check on your plans again as this beautiful island hosts Christmas with an equal fervor as any European country would.
 So, why not do away with the monotony this year and celebrate Christmas during your holiday in Thailand!

 Frequently Asked Questions About Christmas In Thailand

-Q: Where can I spend New Year’s Eve in Thailand?
+Q. Where can I spend New Year’s Eve in Thailand?

-There are many places and ways where you can spend your new years eve in Thailand.
+A. There are many places and ways where you can spend your new years eve in Thailand.
 Attend the Lantern Festival in Chiang Mai, raise your hands and get high on life at the rooftop bars in Bangkok.
 Surin Beach is also where you can spend New Year & Christmas holidays in Thailand.

-Q: What is Songkran in Thailand?
+Q. What is Songkran in Thailand?

-Songkran festival is one of the most famous festivals in Thailand which marks the beginning of traditional Thai New Year.
+A. Songkran festival is one of the most famous festivals in Thailand which marks the beginning of traditional Thai New Year.
 It takes place in April and is celebrated by splashing water on each other.
 So, don’t get surprised if you are splashed with a bucket load of water.
 That is their way of saying ‘Happy New Year’ in Thailand.